twbs/bootstrap/site/content/docs/5.0/getting-started/javascript.md

 ### CSS selectors in constructors

 You can also use a CSS selectors as the first argument instead of a DOM element to initialize the plugin.
-Currently the element for the plugin is found by `querySelector` method since the plugins support single element only.
+Currently the element for the plugin is found by `querySelector` method since the plugins support a single element only.

 ```js
 var modal = new bootstrap.Modal('#myModal')